-The fact that a person has a mental disability does not automatically dictate a need for guardianship.
-The test for determining the need for guardianship focuses on the ability of the person to make decisions and to properly communicate decisions once made.
+The fact that a person has a mental disability does not automatically dictate a need for guardianship services.
+The test for determining the need for guardianship services focuses on the ability of the person to make decisions and to properly communicate decisions once made.
 Making incorrect or ill-advised decisions on a periodic basis is not the test.
 Rather, it is an inability to engage in the decision making in the first place which is important.
 A practical set of questions that may be addressed are as follows:

 - Does the person understand that a particular decision needs to be made?

 - Does the person understand the options available in any decision?

 - Does the person understand the consequences of each option?

 - Is the person able to properly inform appropriate parties once the decision has been made?